AlexNichollsFi/PianoPractise/README.md

 to null the value on the piano key that was clicked, for some reason which I don't fully understand CSS animations can not repeat without changing something like this to reset it.
-I guess its because the animation class is already added to the class list and perhaps voiding the offsetWidth refreshs the element somehow, removing the animation class.
+I guess its because the animation class is already added to the class list and perhaps voiding the offsetWidth refreshes the element somehow, removing the animation class.